How to use rand() and srand() in C. Ranges, seeds, and applications illustrated.

 // Fisher-Yates shuffle for (int i = n - 1; i > 0; i--) { int j = rand() % (i + 1); // swap a[i] and a[j] int tmp = a[i]; a[i] = a[j]; a[j] = tmp; }

 rand() % N really uniformly distributed?
-Check it with a histogram.
-The more trials you run, the more even it becomes.
+A histogram tells you.
+The more trials you run, the more even the distribution becomes.

 rand(), srand(), and time().#include <stdio.h> #include <stdlib.h> #include <time.h> int main(void) { srand(time(NULL)); // Roll a die 10 times for (int i = 0; i < 10; i++) { int dice = rand() % 6 + 1; printf("Roll %d: %d\n", i + 1, dice); } return 0; }

 rand() returns an integer between 0 and RAND_MAX (usually at least 32767).
-Use the % operator to restrict it to a specific range.
+Use the % operator to narrow it to a specific range.

-srand() sets the seed of the random number generator.
-The same seed produces the same sequence, so time(NULL) is typically used.
+srand() sets the seed for the random number generator.
+Since the same seed always produces the same sequence, time(NULL) is a common choice.